 - supported through close liaison between home and school where parents and carers are closely involved in planning and reviewing their children’s learning

 Each pupil has access to:

 - a bespoke learning support package and a full-time individualised timetable in line with the mainstream school day

 - a calm, quiet environment and space which is just for members of the ASD SRB, divided as necessary into work stations, small group areas etc.

-- resources and equipment to enable them to access and achieve in their learning and development e.g. transactional and visual supports
+- resources and equipment to enable them to access and achieve in their learning and development e.g. visual supports

 - specialist support from professionals including Educational Psychologists